-At the recently held New York Fashion Week, Victoria Beckham was criticised for using extremely skinny models on the ramp.
-We ask popular city-based models what the healthy size for the Indian ramp should be
+At the New York Fashion Week, Victoria Beckham was criticised for using extremely skinny models on the ramp.
+We ask popular Mumbai-based models what the healthy size for Indian ramp should be

 The idea of the perfect size changes every year but the industry does expect the models to be skinny and tall.
 In India, however, I feel they actually prefer girls with a little shape as they look better in indian clothes.
 We have never particularly requested for a skinny model or not worked with a model because she wasn’t a size zero.

 A model walks the runway during the Mercedes-Benz Fashion Week Berlin Autumn/Winter 2015/16 held at Brandenburg Gate in Berlin, Germany.
 Pic/Getty Images